Radyr railway station: Redevelopment

 In 1987 passenger services were introduced on the City Line by British Rail.
 This made Radyr a bottleneck, as the terminating trains coming from that line occupied the down platform and delays along the line to the Valleys were inevitable.
 It also allowed diversions for through trains which was beneficial.

 Redesigned as a commuter station in 1998, major renovations took place, resulting in the two freight lines being replaced by a third platform, eliminating the problem of congestion.
 Also, a new ticket office was built and modern shelters replaced the old waiting area.
-These renovations coincided with the upgrades along the Taff Main Line, where the most of the track was replaced between Cardiff and Pontypridd, and the old-fashioned semaphore signals were replaced with modern, colour light signals worked from a new panel box here (this supervises the Rhondda Line all the way to Treherbert).
+These renovations coincided with the upgrades along the Taff Main Line, where most of the track was replaced between Cardiff and Pontypridd, and the old-fashioned semaphore signals were replaced with modern, colour light signals worked from a new panel box here (this supervises the Rhondda Line all the way to Treherbert).

-These renovation allowed the last of the old sidings to be removed, redeveloped for parking and as a housing development.
+These renovations allowed the last of the old sidings to be removed, redeveloped for parking and as a housing development.